China's illustrious capital is a must-see destination

 China Group Tour Cruise

-For those fond of cruising, the China Highlights tour cannot be missed.
-Visit two of China’s most important waterways; the Yangtze River, and the beautiful Li River.
+China Highlights includes two of China’s most scenic rivers - the Yangtze River, and the beautiful Li River.